haddocking/haddocking.github.io/software/haddock3/haddock3-manual/src/restraints_cli.md

 # Generating restraints with Haddock3

-Ambiguous (or not) restraints file must comply with the CNS syntax.
+Ambiguous (or not) restraint files must comply with the CNS syntax.
 Generating them can be quite difficult, and for this reason we added a dedicated command line interface `haddock3-restraints`, allowing to perform several maniputation to generate restraints files to be used later in your docking experiment.

 Usage: